ktkt9898/Warmup-Project-Magic-Squares/README.md

 # INCLUDED FILES AND FOLDERS:
-Testing Files - to be used in conjunction with the MagicSquaresTest.java file MagicSquare.java - source file
+Testing Files - to be used in conjunction with the MagicSquaresTest.java file
+    Note: All files in the folder MUST be in the same directory as the MagicSquaresTest.java MagicSquare.java - source file
 MagicSquareDriver.java - source file
 MagicSquareInterface.java - interface file for method functionality in MagicSquare.java
-MagicSquaresTest.java - tester file to ensure program runs properly PLAN.md - planning and brainstorming file
+MagicSquaresTest.java - tester file to ensure program runs properly
+    Note: Files from the "Testing FIles" folder must be in the same directory in order to function PLAN.md - planning and brainstorming file
 README.md - this file